terrapower/armi/doc/user/radial_and_axial_expansion.rst

 ARMI natively supports linear expansion in both the radial and axial dimensions.
 These expansion types function independently of one another and each have their own set of underlying assumptions and use-cases.
-The remainder of this section is described as follows: in Section :ref:`thermalExpansion` the methodology used for thermal expansion within ARMI is described.
+Radial expansion happens by default but axial expansion only occurss if the setting ``inputHeightsConsideredHot`` is set to ``False``.

 .. _thermalExpansion:

 Thermal Expansion
 =================
-ARMI treats thermal expansion as a linear phenomena using the standard linear expansion relationship,
+ARMI treats thermal expansion as a linear phenomena using a standard linear expansion relationship,

 .. math::
     \frac{\Delta L}{L_0} = \alpha(T) \Delta T,